 No. 2 Kansas hands No. 20 Colorado first loss 72-58

-No. 2 Kansas hands No. 20 Colorado first loss 72-58Kansas' Udoka Azubuike gets past Colorado's Dallas Walton to shoot during the first half of an NCAA college basketball game Saturday, Dec.
-7, 2019, in Lawrence, Kan.
-(AP Photo/Charlie Riedel)

-LAWRENCE, Kan.
-(AP) -- Colorado coach Todd Boyle was brutally honest after the Buffaloes’ season-opening, seven-game winning streak came to an end.

-Ochai Agbaji scored 20 points and Devon Dotson added 18 points to lead No. 2 Kansas to a 72-58 victory over No. 20 Colorado on Saturday night.
+LAWRENCE, Kansas — Ochai Agbaji scored 20 points and Devon Dotson added 18 points to lead No. 2 Kansas to a 72-58 victory over No. 20 Colorado on Saturday, snapping the Buffaloes’ season-opening seven-game winning streak.

-“KU beat us tonight, I mean very soundly,” Boyle said.
-"People are going to see that score, but it really wasn’t even as close as the score indicated.”

 Ten days after claiming the Maui Invitational title, the Jayhawks (7-1) built an early 6-0 lead over their former conference foes.
 David McCormack fueled the hot start, contributing six of the Jayhawks’ opening eight points.